Physics, B.S. - Engineering

 MAT 245 – Differential Equations

-One of the following (12 or 18 Credits Required)
+One of the following (12 or 18 Credits Required):

 Minor in Computer Science

-Minor in General Management
+Minor in Management

 ACCELERATED PATHWAY OPTION (3 Credits)

-Students with an overall 3.0 GPA may be approved to complete an accelerated pathway.
-Graduate courses may be completed during their senior year when a student has earned at least 90 credits.
-Courses successfully completed with a grade of 'C' or higher will earn dual credit to be applied to both the undergraduate and graduate transcript.
+Students with a 3.0 GPA and at least 90 credits may be eligible to complete an accelerated pathway during their senior year to earn dual credit towards both their current undergraduate program and future graduate program of interest.
 Approval to start graduate coursework does not guarantee admission to the graduate program.